felixthiele/radar-element/README.md

 <radar-element diameter="800" [ringConfigs]="rings" [sectionConfigs]="sections" [entryConfigs]="entries"></radar-element>
 ```

 In the example we have used the Angular notation for binding directly to properties.

-For a binding via native html, the attributes `ring-configs`, `section-configs` and `entry-configs` have to be used and the arrays have to be converted via `JSON.stringify()`.
+For a binding via native html the arrays have to be converted via `JSON.stringify()`.

 ## Configuration